 Being a parent means that you often have hunches about your children.
-Hunches that tend to be pretty accurate and on point.
+Hunches and gut feelings tend to be pretty accurate and on point.

-Sometimes, those hunches may lead you to find out things about your teen that are upsetting, or surprising or that you might wish you didn’t know.
+Sometimes, those hunches may lead you to find out things about your teen that are upsetting, surprising, or that you might wish you didn’t know.

 Especially if you’re concerned that they may be dealing with mental health issues like anxiety.

-Often our teens don’t know how to express what is going on with them.
-They me be afraid, ashamed or embarrassed.
+Often adolescents don’t know how to express what is going on with them.
+They may be afraid, ashamed, or embarrassed.

-This is why we need to pay close attention, follow our “hunches” and look for teenage behavior that shows stress and anxiety.
+This is why we need to pay close attention, follow our gut, and look for teenage behavior that may be signs of anxiety and stress.

 Then we can be there for them and get them the support they need.
 In many cases, it is so much better when we can recognize they are struggling and intervene early.